By Awesome Supplements, Read time: 5 minutes

-Ensuring your calorie intake is adequate, making sure you’re getting enough carbohydrate to perform and protein to recover, making sure your sleep pattern is the way it should be, improving your hydration status and even timing the meals before your workout properly can all make a big difference to how good you feel both at the start and at the end of a training session.
+Ensuring your calorie intake is adequate, making sure you’re getting enough carbohydrate to perform and protein to recover, making sure your sleep pattern is the way it should be, improving your hydration status, and even timing the meals before your workout properly can all make a big difference to how good you feel both at the start and at the end of a training session.

-Then there’s the other side of things; with proper programming that includes a sensible progression model, some way of keeping volume in the sweet spot and regularly deloading – plus some attention being paid to stress in your daily life and the ways in which you keep that under control - you can be sure that you have as many of the variables covered as possible, and so can perform at your best.
+Then there’s the other side of things; with proper programming that includes a sensible progression strategy, some way of keeping volume in the sweet spot and regularly deloading – plus some attention being paid to stress in your daily life and the ways in which you keep that under control - you can be sure that you have as many of the variables covered as possible, and so can perform at your best.